eshort0401/EPBC_scrape/README.md

 ## Setup
 1. Click the green "Code" button above, then "Download ZIP".
 (Advanced users should use GIT.)
     1. Extract the ZIP file.
-You should end up with a folder called `ACF_consulting`.
+You should end up with a folder called `EPBC_scrape`.
-    On windows, the recommended location for this directory is `C:\Users\<username>\Documents\ACF_consulting`, replacing `<username>` with your own Windows user name.
+    On windows, the recommended location for this directory is `C:\Users\<username>\Documents\EPBC_scrape`, replacing `<username>` with your own Windows user name.
-    1. If you have been provided with copies of the `files` directory, `EPBC_notices.csv` and `EPBC_database.csv` files, put them into the `ACF_consulting` folder.
+    1. If you have been provided with copies of the `files` directory, `EPBC_notices.csv` and `EPBC_database.csv` files, put them into the `EPBC_scrape` folder.
 This will save you having to download and process the database from scratch, which takes ~20 hours for the full database!
 1. Download the [miniconda](https://docs.conda.io/en/latest/miniconda.html) or
 [Anaconda](https://www.anaconda.com/products/individual-b) installer.
     1. You most likely want the most recent, 64 bit version for your system.